 The course is approved by the Health and Care Professions Council to run on a full-time basis only.
 Health Education England currently only commission a full-time course.
 This does not allow us to offer it on a part-time basis.

-I am an international student, can I apply for the course?
+I am an international student.
+Can I apply for the course?

-Yes, we do accept applications from overseas countries.
+Yes, we welcome applications from international students.

 Do I have to pay course fees?

 Health Education no longer provide funding for this course, but you will be able to apply for a means-tested loan.
 More information may be found online.
 The funding clinic is also a good place for finance advice.

 Can I apply to the course if I have a criminal conviction?

 Students will be required to have an Enhanced DBS Check for the Adults' and Children's Workforce which will have checked both the Adults' and the Children's Barred Lists.
 Students will also be required to have clearance for non-exposure prone procedures (EPP) by an approved occupational health service.
 Further information on the University’s policy regarding criminal convictions can be found on our web pages.
 The Health and Care Professions Council website has useful information too.